Skip to Main Content

 Acute Psychiatric Care (APC) Program Rotation - Butler Hospital

-Faculty Supervisor(s): Ana Abrantes, PhD, Yael Schonbrun, PhD, Patrick Schule, MD, Angela Wang, DO, Linda Carpenter, MD, Andrew Fukuda, MD
+Faculty Supervisor(s): Ana Abrantes, PhD, Kathryn Fokas, PhD, Christopher Hughes, PhD, Yael Schonbrun, PhD, Patrick Schule, MD

 The Acute Psychiatric Care (APC) rotation is comprised of multiple settings at Butler Hospital.
-The APC rotation is focused on short-term psychological, psychiatric, and transcranial magnetic stimulation (TMS) treatment of adults with significant mental health concerns.
-On the psychiatric inpatient unit, clinical psychology residents will attend team meetings and rounds, lead groups, conduct individual psychotherapy, and attend family meetings as applicable.
-At the Inpatient Assessment Center (IAC; psychiatric emergency room), residents will observe and conduct intake evaluations and discuss disposition considerations with the attending physician and IAC clinicians.
-At the TMS Clinic, the resident will observe intakes and TMS sessions, and meet individually with TMS patients for brief psychotherapy and psychoeducation as needed.
+The APC rotation is focused on short-term psychological and psychiatric treatment of adults with significant mental health concerns.
+On the psychiatric inpatient unit, residents will attend team meetings and rounds, lead groups, conduct individual psychotherapy, complete safety plans with patients, and attend family meetings as applicable.
+At the Inpatient Evaluation Center (IEC; psychiatric emergency room), residents will observe and conduct intake evaluations and discuss disposition considerations with the attending physician and IEC clinicians.
+As part of this rotation, there will be an opportunity to attend Butler Hospital’s TMS Clinic to observe intakes and TMS sessions.

 Brown University